 Built upon ruins of a Gallo-Roman temple dedicated to Jupiter, Notre-Dame was and is a part of global, human collective memory.
 It left no one untouched: Notre-Dame was and is „visus cordis“ – an uplift of the heart.

 I’ve always felt that entering a cathedral was reciprocal: I would step inside, and it would inhabit me in return.
-Fine, invisible strings of history were almost immediately attached to my heart each time I stepped into Notre-Dame.
+Fine, invisible strings of history were almost immediately attached to my heart each time I passed through its entrance, holding my breath.
+It left no one untouched: Notre-Dame was and is „visus cordis“ – an uplift of the heart.

 Those stones were alive and whispering about hands that carved them, that organ had vocal cords of hundreds of choir singers, and the stained-glass rosettes were a reflection of Garden of Eden that never stopped blooming.
 A special universe, just as Victor Hugo wrote: